Three eggs have been confirmed in one of the bald eagle nests here at Iroquois National Wildlife Refuge.

 Red arrow points to the first glimpse we had of the egg, about 1 a.m.
 Saturday.
 (Photo courtesy of Pixcams Inc.)

 At 1 a.m.
 Saturday, observers caught sight of the egg as the eagle parents switched places.
 The egg was been seen at least once more on camera over the weekend.
-Eagles typically lay 2-3 eggs and incubate them for about a month before hatching, so the Friends expect at least one more egg.
+Eagles typically lay 2-3 eggs and incubate them for about 35 days before hatching.

 “Just because eggs are laid is no guarantee of hatching,” said Friends President Richard Moss of Medina.
 “Nature can be merciless, and all kinds of bad things can happen to prevent hatching.
 But this is definitely an exciting development.”